Distance Learning Resources

-The Washington Ballet’s Student Matinees are one-hour, curated performances designed to give students and teachers access to professional, classical ballet, and contemporary dance performances.
+The Washington Ballet’s Student Matinees are curated performances designed to give students and teachers access to professional, classical ballet, and contemporary dance performances.
 They include a Q&A with TWB dancers after the performance to deepen students’ understanding of dance and foster an appreciation for our athletic art form.